Two held after mob rushes Sydney LGBT protesters

 The incident comes days after clashes between pro and anti-transgender groups in Melbourne.

-New South Wales Police Superintendent Sheridan Waldau said peaceful protesters were set upon by a "mob" of about 250 people outside the church in Belfield, south-west Sydney on Tuesday evening.
+New South Wales Police Superintendent Sheridan Waldau peaceful protesters were set upon by a "mob" of about 250 people outside the church in Belfield, south-west Sydney on Tuesday evening.

 Glass bottles and other projectiles were thrown at officers, and a 38-year old man was pushed to the ground and assaulted, police said.